ritik777/Suspicious-Image-and-video-Tracker-using-Deep-Learning-Computer-Vision/README.md

 o Level-2: We classify the videos by flagging or extracting parts/intervals of the video as suspicious or clean.

-# Libraries used in python
+# Libraries used in Python
 Numpy, Pandas,OpenCV, Matplotlib, Scikitlearn, Tensorflow and Keras.

 Please go through the report to have a look at our entire work.